2018 Toyota Sequoia Limited 4x4 review update: SUV from the land before time

 Hit: Active safety tech comes standard.
 All Sequoias now feature blind-spot monitors with rear cross-traffic alerts, lane departure warnings, forward-collision warnings with automatic emergency braking.
 Thankfully I didn't put them to the test.

 Miss: Cheap interior plastics are cringe worthy.
 What might have passed as quality materials more than a decade ago aren't competitive in today's marketplace.
 The door handles, plastic switch gear, knobs, and dash plastics are all hard, some are scratchy, and most feel and look cheap.
-A

 At $62,900 as tested, the Sequoia is far from cheap, and my test truck wasn't fully optioned.
 It did have LED headlights, a 6.1-inch touchscreen for infotainment, JBL speakers, navigation, 20-inch alloy wheels, and three-zone automatic climate control.
 It wasn't short on features, but the competition offers more for modern vehicles for the same price.